 We have incurred significant losses and negative cash flows from operations since our spin-off from Integrated BioPharma, Inc. in August 2008.
-As of December 31, 2017, our accumulated deficit was approximately \$79.8 million, and we used approximately \$6.6 million of cash for operating activities for Fiscal 2018.
-As of December 31, 2017, cash on hand is approximately \$7.3 million which is expected to support the Company's activities at least through May 31, 2018.
+As of March 31, 2018, our accumulated deficit was approximately \$83.8 million, and we used approximately \$10.1 million of cash for operating activities for Fiscal 2018.
+As of March 31, 2018, cash on hand is approximately \$3.4 million which is expected to support the Company's activities at least through May 31, 2018.

-We plan to fund our future business operations using cash on hand, through proceeds from the sale of additional equity or other securities, including sales of common stock to Lincoln Park (see discussion below) pursuant to the common stock purchase agreement entered into on July 24, 2017, and through proceeds realized in connection with license and collaboration arrangements and the operation of our subsidiary, iBio CDMO.
+We plan to fund our future business operations using cash on hand, through proceeds from the sale of additional equity or other securities, including sales of common stock to Lincoln Park (see discussion below) pursuant to the Lincoln Park Purchase Agreement entered into on July 24, 2017, and through proceeds realized in connection with the commercialization of our technologies and proprietary products, license and collaboration arrangements and the operation of our subsidiary, iBio CDMO.
 We cannot be certain that such funding will be available on favorable terms or available at all.
 To the extent that the Company raises additional funds by issuing equity securities, its stockholders may experience significant dilution.
-If we are unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of its proprietary technologies; b) seek collaborators for its technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that it would otherwise seek to develop or commercialize; or d) possibly cease operations.
+If we are unable to raise funds when required or on favorable terms, this assumption may no longer be operative, and we may have to: a) significantly delay, scale back, or discontinue the product application and/or commercialization of our proprietary technologies; b) seek collaborators for our technology and product candidates on terms that are less favorable than might otherwise be available; c) relinquish or otherwise dispose of rights to technologies, product candidates, or products that we would otherwise seek to develop or commercialize; or d) possibly cease operations.